 In addition to conducting monitoring activities in approved TMDL areas, DOT-HWYS also proactively plans and implements monitoring activities in anticipation of future TMDLs.
-Monitoring is conducted in watersheds that are listed as High Priority for a TMDL in the State of Hawaii Water Quality Monitoring and Assessment Report (Clean Water Branch 2018) Appendices B and C, and in watersheds identified by DOH through informal communications.
+Monitoring is conducted in watersheds that are listed as High Priority for a TMDL in Appendices B and C of the State of Hawaii Water Quality Monitoring and Assessment Report (Clean Water Branch 2018), and in watersheds identified by DOH through informal communications.

-DOT-HWYS identified two watersheds that are currently being prioritized by DOH for the development of future TMDLs.
-In Monitoring Year 2021-2022, monitoring activities will be conducted in the Kaelepulu Stream Watershed and Moanalua Stream Watershed.
+Kaelepulu Stream Watershed and Moanalua Stream Watershed are currently prioritized by DOH for the development of future TMDLs.
+During Monitoring Year 2021-2022 DOT-HWYS will initiate monitoring activities in these two watersheds.
 Collection of samples that characterizes storm water runoff from DOT-HWYS ROW in these specific watersheds will provide data for potential WLAs that may be assigned to DOT-HWYS, as well as provide data to identify effective operational and structural BMPs.